Effective Date: February 21, 2005

 The Company requires honest, accurate and prompt recording and reporting of information in order to make responsible business decisions and to provide full, fair, accurate and timely disclosure.
 All of the Company’s books, records, accounts and financial statements must be maintained in reasonable detail, must appropriately reflect the Company’s transactions and must conform both to applicable legal and accounting requirements and to the Company’s system of internal controls.
 The accurate and timely reporting of our financial results and financial condition requires that all financial information be recorded promptly and accurately, and that our systems for recording and reporting that information be properly functioning and subject to regular and thorough evaluations.
-All information you record or report on behalf of the Company-whether for the Company’s purposes or for use by third parties-must be done honestly and accurately.
+All information a Company Person records or reports on behalf of the Company, whether for the Company’s purposes or for use by third parties, must be done honestly and accurately.
 Providing false or misleading information in connection with any aspect of the Company’s business or operations will not be tolerated.

 Duty to Report Questionable Accounting or Auditing Matters

 All Company Persons are responsible for reporting to the Company any questionable situation regarding the Company’s accounting, internal accounting controls or auditing matters, or a concern regarding questionable accounting or auditing matters that come to their attention.
 Any Company Person may report such a complaint or concern by calling the toll-free telephone hotline and reporting the matter.
-The toll-free number is listed in the Company’s Policy Manual and its internal phone directory, is available from the Human Resources Department.
-All calls to the telephone hotline will be transcribed by an outside service contracted by the Company, which is required to forward all such transcriptions to the Chair of the Audit Committee of the Board of Directors or his or her designee.
+The toll-free number is listed below, in the Company’s Policy Manual, and its internal phone directory, and is available from the Human Resources Department.
+All calls to the telephone hotline will be transcribed by an outside service contracted by the Company, which is required to forward all such transcriptions to the Chair of the Audit Committee of the Board of Directors or their designee.